kapalal/GCEScripts/README.md

 Install libcloud ("sudo pip install apache-libcloud --upgrade") Install/Upgrade requests module ("sudo pip install requests --upgrade")

-Set the global env variables
+Set the global env variables:

 GCE_EMAIL
 GCE_PROJECT
-GCE_CREDENTIALS_FILE_PATH in the /etc/environment file
+GCE_CREDENTIALS_FILE_PATH in the /etc/environment file.

-Copy the gce.py and the gce.ini file in the Ansible inventory directory, populate the gce.ini file with the env variables
+Copy the gce.py and the gce.ini file in the Ansible inventory directory, populate the gce.ini file with the env variables.

 Launch gce.py --list to test the listing of the google cloud instances.